Kåfjord Copper Works: 1826–1844: The first decades

 The Alten Copper Mines was Norway's largest iron and copper works in 1840 by number of employees.
 At the same time, Kåfjord was the largest settlement in Finnmark.
 In the 1835 census, Kåfjord had a population of 655, or 388 Norwegians (including Swedes), 253 women, 12 Englishmen, and two Germans.
 As the co-director of the Alten Copper Works, Woodfall was skeptical of Crowe's proposal to select miners from England to operate the mine in Alta.
 He worried that imported skilled workers would come into conflict with the Norwegian and Swedish workers.
 Nonetheless, eight miners were brought in from Cornwall.
 The English workers had been promised higher wages than the local workers, and when they arrived at Kåfjord they demanded additional wage increases because they felt that the operating conditions were particularly challenging.
 Woodfall and Crowe eventually concluded that it was too expensive to use English workers, and six of them were returned to Cornwall in September 1827.
 Suggestions were later made to bring back English professionals, but Woodfall remained opposed to imported labor.
-Instead, over the years he made several trips to the mines at Røros and Folldal to recruit people.
+Instead, over the years he made several trips to the mines at Røros Municipality and Folldal Municipality to recruit people.
 He wanted the new workers to bring their wives and children to Kåfjord so that they would settle there permanently.
 Under these circumstances, the company would also have to pay the travel expenses for the workers' families, but Woodfall considered this a necessary long-term investment to establish a permanent mining community in Kåfjord.
 In this way, there would be better prospects for the workers to remain in Kåfjord, and the local labor force would increase in the long run.
 For the same reason, Woodfall primarily wanted to hire workers that had no debt to repay at their previous residence; many people sought work at Kåfjord only to make money to pay off their farms at home and they would return to their farms as soon as they had become debt free.
 When such workers left Kåfjord, the copper works had to recruit and train new workers, and this limited the effectiveness of its production.

 The mining community had its own shop (opened in 1829), school (built in 1829), and church (consecrated in 1837).
 The workers lived in log houses owned by the company, usually housing one family.
 Kvens were housed separately at Kreta (Kreetanpää) at the outflow of the Mathis River into the fjord, where the Kven children also had their own school for a few years.
 A bridge was built across the Inner Strait (Innerstrømmen) in 1836 so that the Kven would not have to rely on a boat to get to work.